MichaelMueller/QuickHelloWorldApp/README.md

-# Quick
+# QuickHelloWorldApp

-Quick Websites.
+A demo HelloWorldApp for the SOA framework Quick.
 More info will follow.